 The profound need for Enterprise Search directly addresses significant challenges organizations face in managing and leveraging their internal knowledge, leading to substantial inefficiencies, poor decision making, and compliance risks.

 Information is scattered across myriad disparate systems.
-This leads to "information silos" – isolated pockets of data difficult to access or discover.
-Employees waste valuable time logging into multiple systems, performing redundant searches, and manually piecing information together.
-This frustrates employees and hinders cross functional collaboration.
+This creates "information silos" – isolated pockets of data difficult to access or discover.

 Even when data is found, its utility is often hampered: